woopzz/odoo-dev-notes/notes/hide_menu_items_from_group.md

 So the condition fails if the curreny user participates in the sale manager group and he tries to access CRM / Configuration or Sale / Configuration.
 And because this rule is global (no group was provided) if the condition fails, then the current user is not granted an access to these menu items.

+There are many more cases where you can apply this trick, but remember that such rules are global and must be followed **always**.

 ## There is an important thing why this works